-14. Equity accounted investees (continued)
+- 13. Equity accounted investees (continued) - i.

-- i.
 This represents Group's 26.94% investment in Sabafon.
 Following the crisis in Yemen, this investment was written off to nil in 2019. - ii.
-During 2019, the Group formed a joint venture with another regional operator to provide telecom infrastructure services within the GCC region.
-During 2020, the Group has made a capital contribution of BD 3,181 for this venture and recorded a loss of BD 168 (2019: BD 94) as its share of losses of this joint venture. - iii.
-During 2019, one of Group subsidiaries invested BD 13 representing 49% of share capital of The Jordanian Company for Advanced Optical Fiber ("FiberTech") in which investment was increased by BD 2,439 during 2020.
+This represents a joint venture with another regional operator to provide telecom infrastructure services within the GCC region.
+During the year, the Group recorded a loss of BD 688 (2020: BD 262) as its share of losses of this joint venture. - iii.
+This represents 49% of share capital of The Jordanian Company for Advanced Optical Fiber ("FiberTech").
 The principal activities of FiberTech are to provide mass high-speed internet services to telecommunications companies and internet service providers operating in Jordan.
-During 2020, the Group recognized a loss of BD 661 (2019: BD 260) in respect of its share of loss from this associate.
+During the year, the Group made an additional capital contribution of BD 3,006 and recognized a gain of BD 115 (2020: loss of BD 661) in respect of its share of gain from this associate.

-15. Income Taxes
+14. Income Taxes